arayabrain/barebone-studio/docs/other/cli_execution.md

 For example, if there is `mouse_123.tiff`, it is stored as `/{OPTINIST_DIR}/input/mouse_123.tiff`.

 ## 4. Execution
-It can be executed in CLI by running `run_cluster.py`.
+It can be executed in the CLI by running `run_cluster.py`.

 The parameter arguments are as follows.
 - **config** [string, required]: Path of config.yaml file set in step 1